inkline/inkline/packages/docs/pages/docs/introduction/getting-started.md

 # Getting Started
-## Inkline is a modern UI/UX framework for Vue.js, designed for creating flawless content-rich responsive web applications. { .lead }
+## Get started with Inkline and experience well written, designed and tested front end code. { .lead }

 The quickest way to get started is to add the files from a CDN, with minimal setup.